mmssr/mmssr.github.io/_posts/2022-05-17-Reverse Engineering for Noobs.md

                 -EBX: Base, often holds function params and indexed addresses.
                 -ECX: Count, for loop counts (programmers: this is "i") and function params.
                 -EDX: Data, general use and function params.
-                -Smaller boxes are subregisters which can be used.
+                -Internally labeled boxes are subregisters which can be used.
             -Index Registers
                 -ESI: Source Index, often stores constants or used as a pointer.
                 -EDI: Destination Index, often a destination for data or used as a pointer.